GenRx Tamoxifen Tablets

 White, round, convex, tablets with "20" embossed on one side.

-Bottles of 60 tablets.
+A carton containing a bottle of 60 tablets.

 Each tablet contains 20 mg of tamoxifen as the active ingredient.

 This medicine is gluten-free, sucrose-free, tartrazine-free and free of other azo dyes.

 AUST R 153122